nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```
 ________________________________________________
-The following expenditure has been deleted:
+The following entry has been deleted:
 Description: Light bulb
 Price: $10.20
 Category: Utilities
 28 Mar 2023, 01:04:42
 ________________________________________________
-The following expenditure has been deleted:
+The following entry has been deleted:
 Description: Pizza
 Price: $8.30
 Category: Food